pikatchu/closedsource/book/0120-cadets.md

 The surgeon nodded.

-"Most of them died," he admitted, "but… it paid off in the end."
+"They all died," he admitted, "but… it paid off for one of them."

 Finch folded his arms.

 "You’ll be placed in a unit with 95 other cadets who survived the standard implants," he explained.
 "They are waiting outside."

-He took a sip of his drink before adding, "The most skilled among them will be their leader, usually the oldest."
+He took a sip of his drink before adding, "The most skilled among them will be their leader, there will be a trial ..."

 Marcus turned toward the door.